schaumtier/flameshot/README.md

 ## About This Fork

-... contains just some personal changes like
+... contains some personal changes like
 * rounded corners on selection
 * filled area with alpha in selection
 * filled area with alpha in circle

-... added a `Dockerfile` and a build-script `build.sh` to build without installing dependencies
+... added a `Dockerfile` and a build-script `build.sh` to build without installing dependencies (currently works only on Linux)

 ## Preview